 1.2 The use of the Software requires that the User and the Customer submit information required by the Software.
 If there are changes to the contact information or other information necessary for the operation of the Software, User, and Customer must notify the Supplier of the changed information without delay.

-2.1 Within these Terms, a User refers to a natural person who uses the Software.
+2.1 Within these Terms and Conditions, a User refers to a natural person who uses the Software.

-2.2 Within these Terms, a Customer refers to a natural or a legal person who has ordered the user rights to the Software using an Order or another customer agreement, or who is represented by a User of the Software.
-In this agreement, an Accounting office is considered the Customer when using the Software in their own operations.
+2.2 Within these Terms and Conditions, a Customer refers to a natural or a legal person who has ordered the user rights to the Software by registering or using an Order or another customer agreement, or who is represented by a User of the Software.
+In this agreement, an Accounting Office is considered the Customer when using the Software in their own operations.

-2.3 Within these Terms, an Accounting office refers to an accounting office or an accountant as referred to in the Accounting office cooperation agreement, the Representative agreement and an Order.
-An Accounting office handles a Customer’s financial management tasks either completely or in parts in the Software and/or is invoiced by the Supplier for using the Software.
+2.3 Within these Terms and Conditions, an Accounting Office refers to an accounting office or an accountant as referred to in the Accounting Office Cooperation Agreement and the Order.
+An Accounting Office handles the Customer’s financial management tasks either completely or in part with the Software and/or is invoiced by the Supplier for using the Software.

-2.4 Within these Terms, Software refers to a software package provided by the Supplier and specified in the selected Service description for managing the financial administration of a company or another operator.
+2.4 Within these Terms and Conditions, Software refers to a software package provided by the Supplier and specified in the selected Service Description for managing the financial administration of a company or another operator.

-2.5 Within these Terms, a Price List shall refer to the Supplier’s currently valid price list or price lists which specify the prices of the Software or services to be delivered.
+2.5 Within these Terms and Conditions, a Price List refers to the Supplier’s currently valid price list or price lists which specify the prices of the Software or services to be delivered.

-2.6 Within these Terms, a Service Description shall refer to the description or descriptions of the functionalities, contents, service level, purpose of use of the Software, or service included in the agreement as an appendix.
+2.6 Within these Terms and Conditions, a Service Description refers to the description or descriptions of the functionalities, content, service level, or purpose of use of the Software or service that is included in the agreement as an appendix.

-2.7 Within these Terms, Information shall refer to data and files saved by the Customer in the Software.
+2.7 Within these Terms and Conditions, Information refers to data and files saved by the Customer in the Software.
 User information refers to information saved by the Software specifying the use of the Software by the User and Customer.
 Hereinafter, User information and Information are jointly referred to as “Information”.

 3 SOFTWARE CONTENT AND SERVICE LEVEL